abdulbahajaj/shopifyShopChallenge/README.md

 You can also download this public docker image and run it.
 It exposed port 8000. https://cloud.docker.com/u/abdulbahajaj/repository/docker/abdulbahajaj/graphqlshop

-I have also deployed it to digital ocean Kubernates at the following link
+I have also deployed it to digitalocean's Kubernetes at the following link

 http://157.230.75.162/graphql